alxhdd/workvoice-int/README.md

 - **Track 3 (critic/retry):** designed but not built.
 The obvious shape: a retry that rewrites the system prompt based on the scoring notes — keep the fields that came out correct, override the prompt for the failed ones, run again.
 Honestly, with an SLM this may not buy much, which is part of why it got cut first.
 - **Async in the test harness:** pointless at this input size, worthwhile at larger volumes.
 Cosmetic, but makes life easier.
 Not now.
-- **Semantics are ambiguous:** some things can be enforced more but it's a question of if and what is actually needed because at this scale it's a tradeoff.
+- **Semantics are ambiguous:** some things can be enforced more but it's a question of if and what is actually needed because at this scale it's a tradeoff. scoring atm is too rigid, needs tweaks.

 Next I'd test more, tweak more and look into the track4 stuff alongside track3.
 I'd love to see how the mobile gemma quants work for this use case (gemma is multimodal which makes it a great fit for this if it can actually run.)